301n24FinalProject/Book-to-Movie/README.md

-# Three-Amigos- Team Agreement (Marni Hager, Sergey Otryshko, Pedro Perez)
+# Book to Movie- Team Agreement (Marni Hager, Sergey Otryshko, Pedro Perez)

 ## Cooperation Plan
 1. Marni- Strengths: organized, detail oriented, logical, documentation.
 How we utilize the strengths: validate and test, comment code as needed.
 What do you want to get better at: connecting the front and back end, specifically when deploying to netlify and heroku.